-Say you’re placing a bet on a horse race at Flemington with 8 runners
+Say you’re placing a bet on a horse race at Flemington with eight runners.
+You place a $5 each-way bet on horse #3 at fixed odds of 5-1.

 If #3 wins the race, the $5 win bet pays out at 5-1 odds: